mydogjavascript/final_project/README.md

         d.
 Identify data limitations
                 i.
 There are considerably less data for >40km/h than <40km/h
                 ii.
-Only driver and frontseat passengers are reflected in the data, backseat passenger data was not collected. iii.
+Only driver and front seat passengers are reflected in the data, backseat passenger data was not collected. iii.
 Speed at impact is estimated
                 iv.
-Data is for accidents occuring between 1997-2002
+Data is for accidents occurring between 1997-2002
                 v.
 Data is specific to accidents where a vehicle was towed vi.
 Data has significantly more survived accidents than killed accidents so precision rate is not as high in killed accidents

+        e.
+Recommendation for future analysis or something we would have done differently
+                i.
+We would like extra time to find opportunity to do some analysis around injury severity ii.
+We regret picking a data set that had limited data for our target feature ultimate outcome

 ### 2. Review and understand the data (Lauren present this part- Pandas Profile)